fieldtrip/website/tutorial/sensor/timefrequency.md

     % save the data
     save data_clean_EEG_responselocked data_clean_EEG_responselocked

-Now that we have repaired our bad channels we can re-reference our data to the common average.
+Now that we have repaired our bad channels we can rereference our data to the common average.

     cfg = [];
     cfg.reref                  = 'yes';